kchousos/BSc-Thesis/chapters/overhaul.md

 ## High-Level Algorithm

-A pseudocode version of OverHAuL's main function can be seen in @alg-main.
-It represents the workflow presented in @fig-flowchart and uses the techniques described in sections -@sec-architecture and -@sec-techniques.
-It is important to emphasize that, within the context of this algorithm, the `HarnessAgents()` function serves as an interface that bridges the "generator", "fixer" and "improver" LLM agents.
-The agent that is used upon each function call depends on the values of the function's arguments.
-This results in the $harness$ variable representing all generated, fixed or improved harnesses.
-This approach is adopted for making the abstract algorithm simpler and easier to understand.
+A pseudocode version of OverHAuL’s main function is shown in @alg-main, illustrating the workflow depicted in @fig-flowchart and incorporating the methods explained in Sections -@sec-architecture and -@sec-techniques.
+Notably, within this algorithm, the `HarnessAgents()` function acts as an interface that connects the "generator", "fixer", and "improver" LLM agents.
+The specific agent utilized during each invocation of `HarnessAgents()` depends on the function's arguments.
+As a result, the $harness$ variable encapsulates all generated, fixed, or improved harnesses.
+Since both the "fixer" and "generator" agents are accessed through the `HarnessAgents()` function, the related `continue` statements correspond to the next iterations of fixing or improving a harness.
+This design choice streamlines the overall algorithm, making it more abstract and easier to comprehend.

 ```pseudocode
 #| label: alg-main